qmk/qmk_firmware/users/ericgebhart/readme.md

 This is as much a keymap framework as it is a keymap.
 It can take many shapes with just a few configuration choices.
 Base layers, Mods, thumb clusters, edge_keys, all can be changed with just a configuration option.
-There are over 25 base layouts to choose from, as well as multiple choices of navigation, mouse, media, symbols, and keypads.
+There are over 35 base base layouts to choose from, as well as multiple choices of navigation, mouse, media, symbols, and keypads.
 Home row mods come in a few flavors or none, in a mod layer which is easily understandable and can be turned on or off, or switched.
 There are Miryoku options for everything if that is your thing.

+If there is a oled of 64x128 the maps of each layer will be displayed, which helps a lot in remembering and learning.

 This is an easily configurable keymap for keymap exploration.
 It is for primarily for minimalist, ortho split keyboards but does support some rectangles.
 It´s first keyboard was an Ergodox-ez many years ago.
-My daily driver is now a Kyria or a Corne, but I still use an original dactyl, rebound and ergodox-ez regularly.
+My daily driver is now a Kyria or a Corne, but I still use an original dactyl, rebound and ergodox-ez regularly although most of the love goes to the Kyria and Corne.

 The framework is Language
+agnostic, it supports having layers for different locales which can be cycled through.
-agnostic, has Multiple layouts (25+ base layers), multiple mods or not, home row mods or not, a variety of thumb layouts, mouse/no mouse, smart lock layers and mods, N-Shot mods like callum's, swapper.
+There are multiple mods layers to choose or not, home row mods or not, a variety of thumb layouts, mouse/no mouse, smart lock layers and mods, N-Shot mods like callum's, swapper.
 Combos, tap_hold, accented keys, alternate shifted keys, automatic custom keys, key overrides.
-Minimal or no C-code.
+Minimal or no C-code required for most things.
 Language, mods, layouts and extensions are encapsulated, so that they do not interact in the configuration which makes it much easier to modify and grow.
-Mods and combos are by key location.
+Mods and combos are by key location rather than specific key codes.

 Quick start
 -------------